Main Page Content

 Her plans after Brockport are to earn her MBA and start her own business, which will enable her to reach those in need of financial guidance.
 Leaving Brockport will be difficult for Roz, having to leave behind the people who guided her, supported her, and were committed to her future.

-When asked what the one thing is that she will remember about The College at Brockport in 20 years, Roz simply answered, “the squirrels.”
+When asked what the one thing is that she will remember about SUNY Brockport in 20 years, Roz simply answered, “the squirrels.”
 And after a full minute of laughter, she more seriously confided that she would remember, “The amount of support and confidence that the faculty and staff had in me; the teachers investing in the students and going the extra mile.”

 “There’s more to being a scholar than just getting the questions right.
 There’s more to being a leader than just getting the job done.”